 - Slips on wet surfaces

-The Asics Number is a plush, highly cushioned shoe.
-It’s been one of Asics’ best-selling shoes for nearly 20 years.
-The Asics Gel-Nimbus 20 continues to build on that foundation.
+The Asics Nimbus is a plush, highly cushioned shoe.
+It’s been one of Asics’ best-selling shoes for over 20 years.
+The Asics Gel-Nimbus 24 continues to build on that foundation.

-The biggest change to the Nimbus 20 is the upper.
+Another change to the Nimbus 24 is the upper.
 The newly updated upper adds more comfort to the shoe.
-It’s also more breathable than the previous version.
+It’s also made with recycled material for a more environment-friendly shoe.